gem5bootcamp/lps2024/slides/03-Developing-gem5-models/05-modeling-cores.md

 The `ExecContext` interface provides methods through which a instruction may interface with a CPU model in a standardized way.

 `DynamicInst` objects implement the `ExecContext` interface.

+In the ISA's instruction implementations (e.g., `execute()`) the functions interact with the CPU state via the `ExecContext` interface.

 ---